GuruMaps/iOSManual/01-launching-the-application.md

 Every time you see this icon ![](/assets/icon_question.png), it means that your GPS currently cannot get information about your location.
 It may also appear when Location Services is disabled on your device.

-Enable Location Services on your device and give your permission to Galileo app to determine your location in system Settings > Privacy > Location Services.
+Enable Location Services on your device and give your permission to Galileo app to determine your location in system Settings &gt; Privacy &gt; Location Services.

 **Note**: depending on your device and available services, Location Services uses a combination of cellular, Wi-Fi, Bluetooth, and GPS to determine your location.
 If you're not within a clear line of sight to GPS satellites, your device can determine your location using crowd-sourced Wi-Fi and cell tower locations or even iBeacons.